EwoutBergsma/PYNQ-Z2/README.md

 ## Base example

-1. Make a new notebook.
+1. Through your browser, visit the Jupyter Notebook GUI and make a new notebook.
 1. Put this code in a notebook:
 ```python
 from pynq.overlays.base import BaseOverlay